 Entering scholarship competitions is often less work than it may first appear to be.
 You may find that several contests will have similar requirements, and work prepared for one scholarship competition can be adapted for us in several others.

 Many competitions are announced locally through the community and school.
-Make sure you read your senior newsletters and read the daily announcements.
-Watch your local newspapers for notices, and since you are starting early, check reference books and other literature.
+Make sure you read the daily announcements.